USA: The petition challenging the US Court decision to overturn bans on the usage of certain HFC refrigerants has been rejected.

 The United States Court of Appeals for the District of Columbia Circuit yesterday denied a petition brought by refrigerant manufacturers Chemours and Honeywell and the environmental group NRDC against the earlier Court decision to overturn the refrigerant usage bans imposed by the EPA in 2015.

-Under the original EPA rules, high GWP refrigerants including R404A, R134a, R407C and R410A were to be banned from use in certain new products from as early as January 1, 2021.
+Under the original EPA rules, high GWP refrigerants including R404A, R134a, R407C and R410A were to be banned from use in certain new products.

 Refrigerant manufacturers Mexichem and Arkema appealed against the ruling, claiming that the EPA could not use a section of the Clean Air Act to target HFCs.
 The US Court of Appeals for the District of Columbia agreed, and in August last year decided 2-1 in favour of the appeal.